rjnienaber/sinatra-chiro/README.md

     set :routes_path, "/newroutespath"

-The documentation format is determined by a default erb template within chiro.
+The documentation format is determined by a default erb template within Chiro.
 To use a custom template, somewhere inside the root directory include a folder named "views" containing an erb file with your chosen documentation format.
-You must then inform chiro of this by including the following at the start of each application file:
+You must then inform Chiro of this by including the following at the start of each application file:
 ```
 set :erb_file, :new_file_name
 set :views_location, 'new_views_location'